eNOVAAerospace/flight_track/README.md

 ![img_1.png](library/readme/gvbnj,.png)

 Now, it asks to enter the number of requests you want to make.
-There is no maximum, but keep in mind the limits of the API.
+There is no maximum, but keeps in mind the limits of the API.
 We will type "2" for now, asking then 2 data retrieval.

 ![img_2.png](library/readme/fvbj,l.png)

 Now, it asks to enter the number of seconds between each request.
 This is to avoid being blocked by the API.
-As you can see, it asks to provide the time in seconds, it is to be accurate in the time calculation between each request.
-We will type "10" for ten second.
+As you can see, it asks to provide the time in seconds; it is to be accurate in the time calculation between each request.
+We will type "10" for ten seconds.
 It will do 1 request each 10 seconds and permit us to see what it does.

 ![img_3.png](library/readme/aqsxcvghjk.png)

 As you see, the data retrieval has started.
 It will take some time, depending on the number of requests you asked.
 It will close automatically once all the requests are done.

-This command applies itself in Windows, Linux, and Mac.
+This command applies itself on Windows, Linux, and Mac.

 ![img_4.png](library/readme/aqwxcvbn.png)

 Those are the new files.
 One of them is a JSON file and the other CSV, it won't interest us, so we can remove them if we want to.
-The file with the 'excel_' prefixe is the one that interest us and has the data with the correct format for usage.
+The file with the 'excel_' prefix is the one that interests us and has the data with the correct format for usage.
 Note that if you chose to make multiple requests, there will be multiple files, each one will have the exact time it was done.

 ------------

-## How to : use the program 'Filter_Flights.exe'
+## How to: use the program 'Filter_Flights.exe'

-On the dump, you will see a file named 'Filter_Flights.exe'. as for the previous program, the library/ folder mustn't be touched, modified, or moved.
+On the dump, you will see a file named "Filter_Flights.exe".
+As for the previous program, the library/ folder mustn't be touched, modified, or moved.

 ![img.png](library/readme/asvbn.png)